MarkFChavez/mrkjlchvz.github.io/_posts/2017-06-28-restful-rails.md

 non-RESTful methods when I started writing with Rails and it came to a point where maintaining a controller has become wieldy and not fun.
 Either way, this approach is a code smell and should be placed in a separate controller.

-Let's start by transferring those methods in a separate controller that we will call `AdminsController`.
+Let's start by transferring those methods in a separate controller which we will call `AdminsController`.

 ```ruby